programminghistorian/jekyll/en/lessons/clustering-visualizing-word-embeddings.md

 difficulty: 3
 activity: analyzing
 topics: [machine-learning, network-analysis, python]
 abstract: This lesson uses word embeddings and clustering algorithms in Python to identify groups of similar documents in a corpus of approximately 9,000 academic abstracts.
-This lesson will teach you the basics of dimensionality reduction for extracting structure from a large corpus and evaluating the results.
+It will teach you the basics of dimensionality reduction for extracting structure from a large corpus and how to evaluate your results.
 avatar_alt: Drawing of a star-cluster
 lesson-partners: [Jisc, The National Archives]
 partnership-url: /jisc-tna-partnership